Full Board Category Review

 - A study investigating the usefulness (observational validity) of a survey developed by the Principal Investigator in detecting the effects of drug X on multiple features of hot flashes.

-- Research involves collecting brain tissue to study neurodegenerative disorders such as Alzheimer’s disease (AD).
+- Research involving the collection brain tissue to study neurodegenerative disorders such as Alzheimer’s disease (AD).